Practice/Industry Group Overview

 Sutherland works with insurance company to acquire agricultural portfolios.

-We represented an insurance company in acquiring agricultural portfolios in a series of transactions to purchase close to 150 properties, consisting of both row crops and permanent plantings.
+We represented a large insurance company in acquiring agricultural portfolios in a series of transactions resulting in the purchase of approximately 150 properties, consisting of both row crops and permanent plantings, including vineyards, citrus orchards, nut groves and apple orchards.
 The total capital commitment was approximately $400 million.

 Sutherland advises public employee pension plan on assembling more than 50 agricultural properties.

-We advised a public employee pension plan in assembling nearly 55 agribusiness properties, divided approximately equally between row crops and permanent plantings.
+Our attorneys advised a public employee pension plan in connection with the assembly of nearly 55 agribusiness properties, divided approximately equally between row crops and permanent plantings.
 We also represented the client in negotiating and documenting an investment management agreement with a nationally known natural resources management company.

 Sutherland assists client to form international joint venture with agricultural properties in five countries.

-We represented a large insurance company in forming an international joint venture to acquire properties in the United States, Canada, Australia, Brazil and Argentina.
-Subsequently, the venture was converted into an international agribusiness investment fund.
+We represented a large insurance company in forming an international joint venture to acquire properties in five countries—the United States, Canada, Australia, Brazil and Argentina.
+Subsequently, the venture was converted into an international agribusiness investment fund sponsored by the insurance company and managed by the former joint venture partner, which was merged into the insurance company to act as the manager of the fund.